 ➜ as well as adhesions, nerve or artery damage, and more minor complications

-Vaginal swabbing is a relatively new idea that is yet to be backed up by any large scientific studies.
+Vaginal swabbing/microbial transfer is a relatively new idea that is yet to be backed up by any large scientific studies.
 The theory is based on more recent knowledge around the significance of gut bacteria on long term health and the importance of bacteria from the vagina during birth in colonising the babies gut.
 This clip explains this in more detail.

-For some women breastfeeding can be delayed and have a slower start than with a vaginal birth.
-Skin-to-skin immediately in theatre can help as well as not being separated from your baby.
+For some women, breastfeeding can be delayed and have a slower start than with a vaginal birth.
+Skin-to-skin immediately in theatre can help, as well as not being separated from your baby.
 Most babies will be ready for their first breastfeed within one hour after birth.
 There is more information on breastfeeding after a cesarean here.

 Vaginal birth after cesarean (VBAC)